-Subject to certain limitations, the number of shares of HEICO Common Stock covered by each outstanding option granted under the 1993 Stock Option Plan, the number of shares of HEICO Common Stock which are authorized for issuance but as to which no options have been granted (or which have been returned to the 1993 Stock Option Plan upon cancellation or expiration of any option) and the exercise price per share of outstanding options, are proportionately adjusted for any increase or decrease in number of issued shares of HEICO Common Stock resulting from a stock split or stock dividend.
-Subject to certain limitations, in the event of a proposed dissolution, liquidation, merger of sale of all or substantially all of the assets of HEICO in which HEICO does not survive, outstanding options shall become immediately fully exercisable.
+Subject to certain limitations, the number of shares of HEICO Common Stock or Class A Common Stock covered by each outstanding option granted under the 1993 Stock Option Plan, the number of shares of HEICO Common Stock or Class A Common Stock which are authorized for issuance but as to which no options have been granted (or which have been returned to the 1993 Stock Option Plan upon cancellation or expiration of any option) and the exercise price per share of outstanding options, are proportionately adjusted for any increase or decrease in number of issued shares of HEICO Common Stock or Class A Common Stock resulting from a stock split or stock dividend.
+Subject to certain limitations, in the event of a proposed dissolution, liquidation, merger or sale of all or substantially all of the assets of HEICO in which HEICO does not survive, outstanding options shall become immediately fully exercisable.
 Additionally, outstanding options shall generally become immediately fully exercisable upon a change of control of HEICO.
-The Committee or Board of Directors may accelerate the exercise of such options in such a case to a date which is prior to such transaction.
+The Stock Option Committee or Board may accelerate the exercise of such options in such a case to a date which is prior to such transaction.

-Subject to certain limitations set forth in the 1993 Stock Option Plan, the Committee may amend the 1993 Stock Option Plan as it deems advisable, PROVIDED, HOWEVER, that the approval of the holders of a majority of the outstanding HEICO Common Stock is necessary to amend the 1993 Stock Option Plan to increase the number of shares of HEICO Common Stock subject to the 1993 Stock Option Plan, to change the eligibility requirements to participate in the 1993 Stock Option Plan or to materially increase the benefits accruing to participants under the 1993 Stock Option Plan.
+Subject to certain limitations set forth in the 1993 Stock Option Plan, the Stock Option Committee may amend the 1993 Stock Option Plan as it deems advisable, PROVIDED, HOWEVER, that the approval of the holders of a majority of the outstanding HEICO Common Stock and Class A Common Stock is necessary to amend the 1993 Stock Option Plan to increase the number of shares of HEICO Common Stock or Class A Common Stock subject to the 1993 Stock Option Plan, to change the eligibility requirements to participate in the 1993 Stock Option Plan or to materially increase the benefits accruing to participants under the 1993 Stock Option Plan.

 FEDERAL INCOME TAX CONSEQUENCES: INCENTIVE STOCK OPTIONS.
-Certain options granted under the 1993 Stock Option Plan are intended to qualify as incentive stock options within the meaning of Section 422 of the Code.
+Certain options granted under the 1993 Stock Option Plan are intended to qualify as incentive stock options within the meaning of

+Section 422 of the Code.
 An employee to whom an incentive stock option is granted pursuant to the 1993 Stock Option Plan generally will not recognize any compensation income, and HEICO will not realize any compensation deduction, at the time the incentive stock option is granted or at the time the incentive stock option is exercised.
-In the year of exercise, however, the amount by which the fair market value of the HEICO Common Stock exceeds the option price will be included in the employee's alternative minimum taxable income.
+In the year of exercise, however, the amount by which the fair market value of the HEICO Common Stock or Class A Common Stock exceeds the option price will be included in the employee's alternative minimum taxable income.
 Special alternative minimum tax rules apply if the employee does not meet the "ISO holding period requirements" discussed below.